 Rothenburg is transformed into a type of open air live action theater, with torch light processions and costumes.
 There are even food stalls and pop up beer gardens.

 The Rothenburg Christmas Market is also a grand event.
 It’s been continuously run the entire Advent season since the 1400s.
 You can also book a guided tour of the Christmas Market.

 You can sample authentic German food, sip on mulled wine, and shop for myriad souvenirs from nutcrackers to Christmas ornaments.

 5. Where To Stay In Rothenberg ob der Tauber

 If you want to overnight in the town, I recommend the Hotel Reichs-Kuchenmeister, for a combination of medieval charm and modern convenience.

 Pro Tip: Bring cash; there aren’t many ATMs.
 On Sunday, most things in Rothenburg are closed.

-Tourist Office: The office is located at Markplatz 2, Market Square
+Tourist Office: The office is located in the stunning white building (Senate Hall) at Markplatz 2, Market Square